Lithium-Ion drives the Future

-In these companies, there is extremely much knowledge about internal combustion engines. ignition and oxygen supply, exhaust and catalyst are investigated by expensive and complex means.
+In these companies, there is extremely much knowledge about internal combustion engines.
+Ignition and oxygen supply, exhaust and catalyst are investigated by expensive and complex means.
 The technological elite in the automotive industry understands the combustion engine, studied and graduated on that topic.

-Battery technology, lithium ion, and electrolytes they have heard about in the media.
+Battery technology, lithium-ion, and electrolytes they have heard about in the media.
 It is not their core competency.
 How to go about developing the technology?
 The natural reaction is waiting and building seven-speed transmission and hybrid engines or even worse hydrogen engines.

-At the same time a startup, Tesla Motors, succeeded to be about five years ahead of the pack.
+Simultaneously a startup, Tesla Motors, succeeded to be about five years ahead of the pack.
 Installed thousands of supercharger stations and without expensive advertising build a brand image that fits a clean environment with renewable energy.

 It would not be new in the history of innovation that industry does not survive the change in technology.
 No sailing Shipyard has built steamboats, short before bankruptcy they tried with seven master sail and "hybrid" (Sail plus steam engine).